-Sometime in late 2020, I joined the Flogging Pit, a beta tester groups for my training app-of-choice, The Sufferfest.
+Sometime in late 2020, I joined the Flogging Pit, a beta tester group for my training app-of-choice, The Sufferfest.
 Longtime readers (do I have any of those?) know I have talked a lot about SUF on here, and I’ve no intentions of stopping, even if it only exists now as a “channel” of a larger collective.

 When I joined, they were working towards something big for the near future: A redesign of everything. later to be revealed by their purchase by Wahoo Sports, who would rebrand The Sufferfest as Wahoo SYSTM and eventually Wahoo X, following their additional acquisition of RGT.
 But I digress.

 In early 2020, Nicholle purchased a Keiser M7i elliptical, unique in its design in that it allows wheelchair users to stay in their wheelchairs while exercising.
 It is billed as a “Total Body Wheelchair Stepper,” though still stubbornly refer to it as an elliptical.
-Regardless of name, with the M7i, the user’s feet get strapped into rotating foot straps (See?
+Regardless of name, with the M7i, the user’s feet get strapped into foot straps rotating in an ellipses (See?
 Elliptical.), while the wheelchair itself is secured to the elliptical using a locking hook system with locking, retractable straps.
 Arms help with putting & keeping things in motion.

 In addition to a traditional cardio exercise display, the M7i also features Bluetooth connectivity, presumably for just connecting a BLE (Bluetooth low energy) heartrate monitor.
-But, under closer inspection it is actually capable of much, much more.
+But, under closer inspection, it is actually capable of much, much more.

 From the beginning, Nicholle loved what the M7i allowed her to do, with relative independence.
 As it was positioned, she could watch a TV, listen to music, and just kind of lose herself in the motion of exercise.
 But I thought there could be more.
 After all, if apps such as SYSTM existed to connect to smart trainers to make indoor cycling more enjoyable, shouldn’t those same apps not be able to connect to any other indoor fitness device?

 The process would prove more challenging than initially expected since available third party devices such as speed/cadence sensors and footpods did not work terribly well with ellipticals; the very design of ellipticals is so vastly different in how it functions to record data—especially power.
-Keiser, though they make power adapters for their indoor exercise bikes, does not make one compatible with the M7i, nor did they seem terribly interested in doing so.
+Keiser, though they make power meter adapters for their indoor exercise bikes, does not make one compatible with the M7i, nor did they seem terribly interested in doing so.
 Despite making an excellent inclusionary piece of hardware, this lacking piece of circuitry & code excluded a demographic already largely excluded from so much from getting more use, more joy out of their routine.

 This did not sit well with me.

-One night this January, I posted a part rant, part plea to the Flogging Pit (FP), asking for a feature request to add ellipticals to work with SYSTM.
+One night this past January, I posted a part rant, part plea to the Flogging Pit (FP), asking for a feature request to add ellipticals to work with SYSTM.
 What I got was more than I could have hoped for.